Vileness

 Jasher 19:36-44

-And the people of those cities assembled and brought out the young woman, and anointed her with honey from head to foot, as the judge had decreed, and they placed her before a swarm of bees which were then in their hives, and the bees flew upon her and stung her that her whole body was swelled.
-And the young woman cried out on account of the bees, but no one took notice of her or pitied her, and her cries ascended to heaven.
+The people of the city assembled, brought the young woman out, and anointed her with honey from head to toe, as the judge had ordered.
+Then they placed her in front of a beehive.
+The bees swarmed her, stinging her until her whole body was swollen.
+The young woman cried out in pain, but no one helped her or showed her any mercy.
+Her cries rose up to heaven.

 Abraham discusses Sodom with YHWH